ravidorr/ForkSure/docs/legal/privacy_policy.md

 ## International Users
 ForkSure is available worldwide.
 When you use our app:
 - Photos may be processed by Google's Gemini AI service in Google's data centers
-- Google's data processing is governed by their privacy policy and data processing agreements
+- Google's data processing is governed by its privacy policy and data processing agreements
 - No personal data is transferred internationally by ForkSure itself

 ## App Permissions Explained